Sports in the New York metropolitan area: Ice hockey

-The Metropolitan Riveters, established in 2015, are one of the four charter members of the National Women's Hockey League.
-They play their homes games in the Barnabas Health Hockey House, at the Prudential Center in Newark beginning with the 2016–17 NWHL season.
-In 2017, the Riveters announced they were partnering with the New Jersey Devils becoming the first NWHL team to officially partner with an NHL team.
-In 2018, the Riveters won their first Isobel Cup title.
+The Metropolitan Riveters, established in 2015, were one of the four charter members of the National Women's Hockey League (NWHL).
+They played home games in the Barnabas Health Hockey House at the Prudential Center in Newark beginning with the 2016–17 NWHL season.
+In 2017, the Riveters announced they were partnering with the New Jersey Devils, becoming the first NWHL team to officially partner with an NHL team.
+In 2018, the Riveters won the Isobel Cup title.
+The NWHL, which rebranded as the Premier Hockey Federation in 2021, was purchased and dissolved in 2023 as part of an effort to create a new, unified North American women's professional league.
+This meant that the Riveters folded; however, New York was granted one of six charter franchises in the new Professional Women's Hockey League.
+New York Sirens debuted on January 1, 2024, winning the league's inaugural game.

 New York City also had a historical NHL team, the New York Americans (also known as the Amerks, and in 1941–42, the Brooklyn Americans), who played between 1925 and 1942.
-They were the first hockey team to play in the city, and for most of the life of the franchise shared Madison Square Garden with the Rangers.
+Predating the Rangers by one season, they were the first hockey team to play in the city, and for most of the life of the franchise shared Madison Square Garden with the Rangers.
 The franchise was never a big winner, and disbanded during World War II due to financial problems and a depleted roster.
 The World Hockey Association team called the New York Raiders and later the New York Golden Blades played at Madison Square Garden and Cherry Hill, New Jersey from 1972 until 1974 when they moved to San Diego.
 A few historical minor league hockey teams played in the New York area in the Eastern Hockey League.
 The New York Rovers started as a farm team of the Rangers in 1935 playing at Madison Square Garden.
 They moved to the Long Island Arena in 1959 and became the Long Island Ducks (ice hockey) until 1973.
 The New York Bobcats are a USA Hockey-Sanctioned Tier III Junior Ice Hockey Team at Twin Rinks in Eisenhower Park from 2000 to the present.
 The New York Apple Core are a Tier III Junior A Ice Hockey Team in Brewster, New York.

-The NHL's headquarters are also located in New York City, at the Exxon Building in Sixth Avenue.
+The NHL's headquarters are also located in New York City, at One Manhattan West.